henliz/PtM-Tech-Skillcheck/README.md

 <div align="justify">

 You will have 2 weeks to complete this task upon your application being accepted.
 Once you're done, reach out to henliz or Kaylinh.
 If you applied to Integration or Systems, you may proceed upon approval of the Gameplay task, and have 2 weeks to complete your next task in the corresponding folder.

+Once you're **100% done with the skillcheck**, you can use the `delete_skillcheck.bat` to get rid of the repo and be ready to install PtM's after you're done onboarding!
+If you're worried about the file, you can right-click on it and edit to check out the script.

 </div>